 Depression is a tricky topic.
 Not everyone suffers from clinical depression, and not everyone feels depressed as part of their daily life.
 But all of us are able to, at one point or another, feel depressed or down about something.
 That depression can also manifest as feeling anxious or overwhelmed.

 That’s not to say that depression and feeling overwhelmed are the same – because they’re not.
 But for the purpose of understanding the cycle, it makes sense to lump them together.
 Also, because clutter causes anxiety and depression, which usually results in overwhelming feelings of helplessness or hopelessness.

 Depression can come from within or from external sources.
 For the purpose of the clutter-anxiety-depression cycle, we’ll be dealing with depression (or feeling overwhelmed) as being caused by external factors.
 You got it!
 Clutter and anxiety.

 Your home should be a safe place.
 As Marie Kondo says, it should “spark joy”, not make you want to crawl out of your own skin.
+A cluttered house = a cluttered mind.
 With all the stressors in the world around us from work, kids and everyday life in general, it’s important for our homes to be a place where we can unwind, relax and feel at peace.
 So when your home is cluttered with things you probably haven’t seen, thought about or used since 1990, it tends to lead to more anxiety than peace.

 A trusted junk removal service can be incredibly helpful when getting rid of your clutter.
 As a nationwide, full-service junk removal company, LoadUp provides junk removal services and eco-friendly disposal in all 50 states.
 We are incredibly experienced in removing everything from boxes and bags of household junk to unwanted furniture items and appliances.